About us, our ancestors & our history.

 Dietmar & Ludwig III.
 Hiedler

 Today it is us, two brothers, Ludwig and Dietmar, who continue the long family tradition.
 We are fortunate to be able to draw on the old knowledge and experience of four generations.
 But we also made good use of the opportunities of our time.
-We traveled, met numerous interesting people and brought back ideas from all over the world.
-The responsibility for the winery has been in our hands since 2022, and so we continue to develope the estate with vision and drive.
+We traveled, met numerous interesting people, and brought back ideas from all over the world.
+The responsibility for the winery has been in our hands since 2023, so we continue to develop the estate with vision and drive.
 We have time.
-Our shared goal: to make authentic, timeless and artisan wines that taste like Hiedler and the Kamptal.
+Our goal is clear: to make authentic, timeless, and artisan wines that taste like Hiedler and the Kamptal.

 Together.